DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "...Yeah."

-While Fairin was stating obvious thing, for Kai this was quite abnormal [common sense].
+While Farin was stating obvious thing, for Kai this was quite abnormal [common sense].
 In this Urza Federation humans lost in Great War against demons.
 And since then they hid in so-called Human Cities in order to live.